 In this article, we talk about features and technologies that make for a really effective, safe, and accurate women’s health and wellness app.
 We also talk about other things that contribute to a positive customer experience.

-Here are the stages of a women’s health mobile app development.
+Here are the stages of developing women's health apps.

 Stage 1: Study the competition

 To create something different, you need to learn from the wins and mistakes of your competitors.
 So the very first step in period tracker app development is to study applications that have already succeeded on the market.
 Luckily, we’ve done this for you.

 Here’s our curated list of the best period and ovulation calendars that won our attention thanks to their outstanding functionality and, well, charisma.

 Clue is a free, AI-based period tracker for both iOS and Android.
 It’s developed by Berlin-based company BioWink.
 Clue has a 4.5 rating on both the App Store and Google Play Store and was even ranked first on a list of the most accurate menstrual cycle tracking apps by the American College of Obstetricians and Gynecologists in 2016.